 There is something referred to as an IP rating that is a scale by with a product is tested and rated to.
 A great explanation is offered by the Enclosure Company.

-For most toothbrushes, an IP rating is not really necessary, or if it conforms to such this is not something that is actively publicized.
+For most toothbrushes an IP rating of IPX4 through to IPX7 is given although this is not something that is actively publicized.